BUS 183 W — Leadership Skills for Women: Advocate for More

 Instructor(s): Nita Singh Kaushal

-While this course focuses on addressing challenges women commonly face, the techniques apply to people from all walks of life.
+While this course focuses on addressing challenges women leaders commonly face, the techniques apply to people from all backgrounds.

 Textbooks for this course: